eduhund/assistant/README.md

 ## Prepairing

 ### Configure your channels
-Assistant can exchange messages between two platforms: Telegram and Slack.
+Chacha can exchange messages between two platforms: Telegram and Slack.
 Your customers, or product users, can use your Telegram Bot to chat with you on the one hand, and on the other hand, your support team is able to make a dialog, using a separate Slack channel.

 That's why you need to have both channels.
 If you don't have them, you can create one by the links below: